carlsteinhilber/pyxantech/README.md

 - For reference, here is my current setup:
   - I have three dedicated Raspberry Pi 3B's
     - 1 Pi running PyXantech to control the Xantech amp
-    - 1 Pi - with a PiFi Hi-Res DAC hat - running PianoBar/PatioBar to play my Pandora stations (this page gives you a step-by-step guide to setting up PatioBar: https://thisdavej.com/creating-a-raspberry-pi-pandora-player-with-remote-web-control/)
+    - 1 Pi - with a PiFi Hi-Res DAC hat - now running PianoBar and my new custom Flask PianoBar UI ***PianoFlask***, available here: https://github.com/carlsteinhilber/pianoflask
     - 1 Pi - with a PiFi Hi-Res DAC hat - running a headless install of PlexAmp to play the music in my local Plex music library, as well as the other streaming radio stations Plex provides (this page gives you a great step-by-step guide to setting up PlexAmp on your Raspberry Pi: https://howtohifi.com/install-headless-plexamp-endpoint-home-network-raspberry-pi/)
   - Each Pi has a dedicated IP address, that I have added to the config.json for PyXantech, so I only have to go to the PyXantech interface to control everything